Botswana Conservation Itinerary

 LITTLE SABLE

-PROJECT 2: WILD DOG RESEARCH CAMP
+PROJECT 2 & 3: WILD DOG RESEARCH AND ANTI-POACHING

-PROJECT 3: KHWAI COMMUNITY / VILLAGE
+PROJECT 4: KHWAI COMMUNITY / VILLAGE

 The Khwai community and village is situated on the eastern edge of the Khwai Private Reserve.
 It is here that we dedicate a lot of time and effort to implementing multiple community outreach initiatives in and around the settlement of Khwai village.
 This veritably reflects our goal of continuously improving the livelihoods of communities living alongside wildlife.
 And like it is for us, your visit and interaction with the community, will truly be an insightful and humbling experience.

-DUKE’S CAMP
+DUKE’S CAMP / DUKE’S EAST

-PROJECT 4: ELEPHANT EXPRESS
+PROJECT 5: ELEPHANT EXPRESS

-The Elephant Express project is situated on the north eastern edge of the Okavango and is a wonderful solution to a complex human-wildlife conflict issue, made possible through a partnership between Okavango Community Trust, Ecoexist Trust and Duke’s Camp.
+The Elephant Express project is situated on the north eastern edge of the Okavango and is a wonderful solution to a complex human-wildlife conflict issue, made possible through a partnership between Okavango Community Trust, Ecoexist Trust and Duke’s Camp/Duke’s East.
 The project transports vulnerable members of the community – children, elderly and the disabled – to school and clinics through dangerous elephant corridors.
 The Elephant Express helps to minimise human-wildlife conflict by reducing the likelihood of dangerous confrontations so elephants and people can co-exist more easily.

-PROJECT 5: COMMUNAL HERDING FOR LIVESTOCK & WILDLIFE PROTECTION (CLAWS)
+PROJECT 6: COMMUNAL HERDING FOR LIVESTOCK & WILDLIFE PROTECTION (CLAWS)

-CLAWS has been set up in the north eastern edge of the Okavango Delta to support humanwildlife conflict (HWC) mitigation.
+CLAWS has been set up in the north eastern edge of the Okavango Delta to support human-wildlife conflict (HWC) mitigation.
 This communal herding programme safeguards cattle, creates employment, reduces retaliatory killing of lions, and restores overgrazed landscapes.
 Here you will see first-hand how by facilitating a return to traditional herding practices, whereby a herder accompanies livestock, lion-livestock interactions are reduced and the perceived conflict between lions and farmers is alleviated.
 This initiative combines different herds, to reduce the costs of herding per household and achieves two incredible goals: it reduces retaliatory killing of lions, and it improves the grazing land for livestock herders through rotational grazing.

 Ready to book this safari?